jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Acceptance notified
 (2) Having received a notice under subsection (1), the Commissioner must notify the person of the acceptance of the election.
 The Commissioner must provide an acceptance date in the notice.
 When election takes effect
-(3) The election takes effect on the first day of—
+(3) The election takes effect on—
-  (a) the income year in which the person’s notice is given; or (b) the next income year, if the person nominates that date in the notice.
+  (a) the first day of the income year in which the person's notice is given; or (b) the first day of the next income year, if the person nominates that date in the notice; or (c) the day on which the person does not comply with the person's rules contained in the register of charities under the Charities Act 2005, if the person nominates that date in the notice.
 When election no longer effective
 (4) An election under this section stops having effect if the person— (a) notifies the Commissioner that the election is cancelled, and the election no longer has effect from the date set out in the notice: